Ryanyzh/ID-Assignment01-1-/README.md

 3. Collapsible Buttons/Boxes (History - Second):
       - To add in more contents about the different chapters in the band's history, these buttons are used when users want to view more about that particular chapter.
-      - clicking on it will display the content while clicking on it again hide the content, making the website neater.
+      - Clicking on it will display the content while clicking on it again hide the content, making the website neater.

 4. Overlay Effect (History - Second):
       - There are boxes with contains the relevant information about each of the band members.
-      - when the image is hovered over, the effect is applied, and a translucent box appears with the information. it fades when the cursor moves away from it.
+      - When the image is hovered over, the effect is applied, and a translucent box appears with the information. it fades when the cursor moves away from it.

 5. Playlist (Playlist - Third):
       - It holds 10-15 different music videos for the band.
-      - the video can be selected from the video list on the right. more videos can be found while scrolling down the list. when a particular video is clicked, the main frame will then be presented with the selected video.
+      - The video can be selected from the video list on the right. more videos can be found while scrolling down the list. when a particular video is clicked, the main frame will then be presented with the selected video.

 6. Flex-basis layout (Mainly in Events - Fourth)
-      - the column size is controlled between the percentage placed in the
+      - The column size is controlled between the percentage placed in the

 7. Ratings with Emoji (Feedback - Fifth)
-      - there is a total of 5 stars which users can give to rate the website.
+      - There is a total of 5 stars which users can give to rate the website.
-      - each star is represented with a specific emoji from bad to excellent. thus, when a star is clicked, the emoji is changed along with it
+      - Each star is represented with a specific emoji from bad to excellent. thus, when a star is clicked, the emoji is changed along with it

 ### Features Left to Implement
 1. Sticky Navigation Bar --> fixed when scrolling and remains visible at the top of the website throughout viewing.